sierraromeo1993/AnomalyWebApp/README.md

-Project name: FlightGearExplorer
+Project name: AnomalyWebApp

-Description: A dekstop application which allows the user to research and understand a given flight done by a given aircraft in this     case a Cessna 172.
+Description: A Web App use which allows it's users to upload given data-sets as either train data or test data and use them on different
+             regression models and explore these results visually

 Table of Contents: